-Cryptocurrencies are frequently acquired for investment or short-term trading and are generally capital assets in the hands of most taxpayers, such that gain or loss from the sale or exchange of cryptocurrencies is characterized as capital gain or loss (see previous discussion of capital asset transactions).
-In determining the gain or loss on the sale of cryptocurrency, the IRS has indicated that the specific identification lot-relief methodologies commonly used for stock and securities dispositions may applied to cryptocurrencies.
+Cryptocurrencies are frequently acquired for investment or short-term trading and are generally capital assets in the hands of most taxpayers, such that gain or loss from the sale or exchange of cryptocurrencies is characterized as capital gain or loss (see previous discussion of capital asset transactions under "Gains and losses from the sale of capital assets").
+In determining the gain or loss on the sale of cryptocurrency, the IRS has indicated that the specific identification lot-relief methodologies commonly used for stock and securities dispositions may be applied.